claudiocarvalhodev/ClimateApp/README.md

 Below is an overview of the functionality implemented:

 - Fetch and display the country and its current temperature.
-- Button to check the local temperature..
+- Button to check the local temperature.
+- Light and Dark mode

 ### Technical functionality